 If you love coffee, then you must take a coffee tour in Costa Rica.
-Costa Rica produces some of the world’s highest quality coffee and countries like Japan, South Korea and United States purchase hundreds of thousands of pounds of Costa Rican coffee every year.
+Costa Rica produces some of the world’s highest quality coffee and countries like Japan, South Korea and United States purchase thousands of kilograms of Costa Rican coffee every year since they recognize that it’s high quality coffee.

 Location

 Doka Estate is 30 kilometers (19 miles) northwest from San Jose.
-It is about a 1 hour drive on a well paved road through the city
+It is about a 1 hour drive on a well paved road.

 The Doka Estate Coffee Tour

 Doka estate coffee tour is one of the oldest coffee plantations in the country.
 The family who owns and runs the plantation has been doing this for over 70 years!
-The estate is located up in the valleys of Alajuela with the perfect conditions to grow coffee: a cool climate of 17 to 28 degrees Celsius (63 to 82 F) , fertile soil and a high altitude of 800 to 1600 meters (2624 to 5249 feet).
+The estate is located up in the valleys of Alajuela with the perfect conditions to grow coffee: a cool climate of 17 to 28° Celsius (63 to 82° F) , fertile soil and a high altitude of 800 to 1600 meters (2624 to 5249 feet).

 Their coffee tour takes you through the entire process from planting the coffee tree, picking cherries, roasting and making the Costa Rican way.
 It’s an extremely fun, educational, interactive and interesting tour for anybody who likes coffee.